-- · I will use the school's chromebooks and other electronic devices in ways that are appropriate, educational, and meet St. Vincent Ferrer School expectations as outlined in the Parent/Student Handbook. - · I will use appropriate language when using emails, journals, blogs, or any other forms of communication. - · I will not create, or encourage others to create, discourteous or abusive content. - I will not use electronic communication to spread rumors, gossip, or engage in any other activity that is harmful to other persons. - I understand that chromebooks and Ipads used by me are subject to inspection at any time without notice and remain the property of the school. - · I understand that my other electronic devices (including but not limited to my cell phone) are subject to inspection at any time based on a reasonable suspicion that they contain information pertinent to a violation of law or school policies. - I will keep food and beverages away from any electronic device since these may cause damage to the device. - · I will clean the screen with a soft, antistatic cloth ONLY and will use no cleaners. - · I will not disassemble any part of any electronic device. - · I agree to return the device, and power cords in good working condition.

-- · I will not remove or deface the serial number or other identification on any electronic device . - · I will be responsible for all damage or loss caused by neglect or abuse.
+- I will use my iPad or Chromebook and my other electronic devices in ways that are appropriate, educational, and meet Holy Spirit Parish School expectations as outlined in the Parent/Student Handbook. - I will use appropriate language when using emails, journals, blogs, or any other forms of communication. - I will not create, or encourage others to create, discourteous or abusive content. - I will not use electronic communication to spread rumors, gossip, or engage in any other activity that is harmful to other persons. - I will not engage with anyone outside those necessary for distance learning (teachers, students, parents, administrators.) - I understand that my iPad or Chromebook, and school computers used by me are subject to inspection at any time without notice and remain the property of the school. - I understand that my other electronic devices (including but not limited to my cell phone) are subject to inspection at any time based on a reasonable suspicion that they contain information pertinent to a violation of law or school policies. - I will take proper care of my iPad or Chromebook. - I will never leave the iPad or Chromebook unattended, and I will know where it is at all times. - I will protect my iPad or Chromebook by keeping it stored in the provided case at all times. - I will never loan out my iPad or Chromebook, or give my password to other individuals. - I will not let anyone else use my iPad or Chromebook other than my parents or guardians. - I will charge my iPad or Chromebook daily, and if it is taken home, will arrive at school with my device fully charged. - I will keep food and beverages away from my iPad or Chromebook, since these may cause damage to the device. - I will clean the screen with a soft, antistatic cloth ONLY and will use no cleaners. - I will not disassemble any part of my iPad or Chromebook, or attempt any repairs. - I will not place decorations (such as stickers, markers, etc.) on the iPad, iPad cover or Chromebook, or do anything to permanently alter the device in any way. - I will not remove or deface the serial number or other identification on any iPad or Chromebook. - I will be responsible for all damage or loss caused by neglect or abuse. - I agree to return the iPad, or Chromebook, case, and power cords in good working condition.

-DISTANCE LEARNING
+DISTANCE LEARNING and ONLINE SESSIONS

-During periods of distance learning, all school rules and policies apply to the student who is working remotely.
-Students participating in class remotely may not share access to the class with anyone not enrolled in the class nor invite others who are not enrolled to attend the session with them.
-Students must participate in a remote video session from a location free from distractions and without inappropriate materials in the background.
+- During periods of distance learning, all school rules and policies apply to the student who is working remotely. - Students participating in class remotely may not share access to the class with anyone not enrolled in the class nor invite others who are not enrolled to addend the session with them. - Students must participate in a remote video session from a location free from distractions and without inappropriate materials in the background. - Students and parents (or any third party) are not permitted to record an online lesson without the express permission of the classroom teacher and principal. - Live or recorded lessons are not permitted to be shared on social media, through emails or any communication between families. - Students are not permitted to take pictures during a live or recorded lesson except with the express permission of the principal and classroom teacher who is facilitating the lesson.
+Pictures taken without permission and then posted may result in suspension or expulsion.